Alan-Izarraras/argDFE/Readme.md

 	gcc -g -o PReFerSim PReFerSim.c -lm -lgsl -lgslcblas -O3

-Error:
+Running the past command can give back the following errors:

 	/usr/bin/ld: cannot find -lgsl
 	/usr/bin/ld: cannot find -lgslcblas
 	collect2: error: ld returned 1 exit status

-Diagnostic:

-Cant find some dependencies in current gsl installation, but you can look for them and tell the system where they are.
+These errors happen because the compiler is unable to find some libraries in the current gsl library installation.
+However, a workaround is to look for them and tell the system where they are:

-Workaround:

 	gcc -o PReFerSim PReFerSim.c $(pkg-config --cflags --libs gsl)

-If you are having trouble getting PReFerSim installed consult the manual over at argDFE/PReFerSim-master/PReFerSim_Manual_v2.pdf
+If you are having trouble getting PReFerSim installed consult the manual over at argDFE/PReFerSim-master/PReFerSim_Manual_v2.pdf.
+You can also contact the developer of PReFerSim (dortega at liigh dot unam dot mx).

-3) Compile Msel3
+3) Compile mssel3

-Run inside Mssel folder:
+Go inside the mssel folder and type:

 	cc -o mssel3  mssel3.c  streecsel.c  rand1.c -lm